mbisq/RepData_PeerAssessment1/PA1_template.md

 name_max_int<-names(steps_int[steps_int=max_int])
 ```

-The 5-minute interval corresponding to the maximum number of steps is `nam_max_int`.
+The 5-minute interval corresponding to the maximum number of steps is 1705.

 ## Imputing missing values